b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Some mobile phones and cash dispensers prevent unauthorized access to the resources by using a 4-digit PIN number.

-What is the probability that randomly typed number will be the right one?
+What is the probability that a randomly typed number will be the right one?

 *Hint.
 Calculate how many different numbers you can type.
 If you get stuck, try to reduce the problem to 1- or 2-digit PIN number.*